How to reduce H1B visa abuse

-The H1B visas are meant to allow companies to hire 'highly skilled' people that are not available locally.
-Companies that ask the US Govt for permission to hire foreign workers on these visas are required to prove the following among other things
+The US has for long been a very desirable place to work precisely because it allowed the smartest people to move here using the H1B visas.
+The H1B visas are meant to allow companies to hire 'high skilled' people that are not readily available locally.
+Companies that ask the USCIS for permission to hire foreign workers on these visas are required to prove the following

 1. That the person being brought in is high skilled- usually proven by way of a degree in Computer Science

 2. That the company is having a hard time finding high skill developers locally- proven through jobs advertised but not filled

 3. That the foreign worker is being paid a salary on par with what a local/US citizen is paid